Which cities’ electric utilities are participating in this new GreenXchange program?

 Once I have been approved for a rebate, how long may I take to dispose of the gas-powered equipment and purchase the new electric equipment?

-Approved customer may take up to90 days to complete the program and complete the final step 4 by submitting the proper receipts.
-Customer exceeding more than 3 months to complete the process may forfeit their rebate as elected by the utility.
+Approved customers may take up to forty-five (45) days to complete the program and complete the final step 4 by submitting the proper receipts.
+Customers who fail to complete the program within forty-five (45) days will forfeit their rebate as elected by the utility department.

 How long will it take for the rebate to be processed?

-Once all paperwork and receipts have been uploaded, the rebate may take up to six (6) weeks to be processed.
+Once all paperwork and receipts are uploaded, the rebate may take up to four (4) weeks to be processed.

 Where do I dispose of my old gas-powered equipment to qualify for the program?